 Offer the most you can in multiple-offer situations

 If you find a great deal, don’t be cheap!
 Don’t try to low ball an already great deal because it may cost you the deal.
 Don’t try to make a few extra bucks if there are multiple offers.
 Offer the most you can to make your desired profit.
-Here is a great article with much more information on how to win a multiple-offer situation.
 You don’t want to stretch your limits when you make an offer.
 It doesn’t make sense to buy a house that will not make you money.
 You don’t want to try to steal a house either if it will cost you the deal.

 When I make an offer on a house, I may try to offer a little less than I want to pay if I think I can get my offer in before any others.
 If the house is an amazing deal I will offer full price or sometimes even above full price so that the seller will sign my offer before any other offers come in.
 In a multiple offer situation, I do not pay attention to the list price.
 I offer the most I can that will still make me my desired profit.
 Sometimes I offer less than the listing price, and sometimes I offer more than the list price.